Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 - Watch for length shrinkage: Are your outputs significantly shorter than your inputs?

-"Dataframer offers an industry-first agentic platform to generate large structured or unstructured synthetic datasets.
+DataFramer is an agentic framework for generating large structured or unstructured synthetic datasets at scale.
 Interested in generating high-quality data for your use case?
-Just reach out to us."
+Just reach out to us.